-Nonprofit debt relief companies work with your credit card issuers to reduce the interest rates on your credit cards, resulting in lower monthly payments until your debt is paid off.
-You’ll also end up with one single payment each month rather than having to make multiple credit card payments.
-But you’ll have to give up using your credit cards during that time.
+Nonprofit debt relief companies work with your credit card issuers to lower interest rates on your credit cards, resulting in lower monthly payments until your debt is paid off.
+You’ll have one payment each month rather than having to make multiple credit card payments, but you’ll have to give up using your credit cards during that time.

 Here are some things to consider to help you determine if free debt consolidation is a good fit for you.

 When you undertake nonprofit debt relief, a financial counselor from a nonprofit debt consolidation company will work with you to set up a debt management plan that is more feasible for your budget.
 Your counselor will negotiate with credit card companies to lower the interest rates you pay on your credit cards.

 As part of your new debt management plan, rather than continuing to pay your credit card companies directly, you’ll typically make one payment each month to the nonprofit debt consolidation company.
 The company uses that money to pay your creditors.

 “Nonprofit debt consolidation can be a good option for those feeling overwhelmed by multiple payments with different due dates to remember,” says Katie Ross, executive vice president for non-profit American Consumer Credit Counseling.
 “With debt consolidation, you make one monthly payment on the day of the month that works best for you.”

 In addition, because of the lower interest rate on your credit cards negotiated on your behalf, you’ll pay the debt off faster, have more affordable monthly payments and pay less interest overall.
 The repayment process can take anywhere from two to five years.